pliddy-com/recipes-next/README.md

 # Patrick's Recipes

-This application is a tool I created for collecting and organizing my personal collection of recipes.
-At the start, these recipes were stored in a variety of digital and off-line formats, including browser bookmarks, assorted digital documents, and old-school paper notebooks.
+This application is a tool for collecting and organizing my personal **collection of recipes.** Originally, these recipes were stored in a variety of digital and off-line formats, including browser bookmarks, digital notes in multiple applications, and old-school paper notebooks.

-In a first pass at solving the problems, I copied all the content for about 60 recipes into Google Docs using a template for each recipe.
-Since all the content was being captured in a consistent, structured format, it seemed like an ideal opportunity to use a headless content managment system (CMS) to store and manage the recipe content.
+Just to get them organized, I copied all the content for about 60 recipes into Google Docs using a template for each recipe.
+Since all the content was being captured in a **consistent, structured format**, it seemed like an ideal opportunity to use a **headless content managment system (CMS)** to store and manage the recipe content.

-I then built a data-driven React front end for viewing the recipes.
-The UI is optimized for using on a mobile device placed on a kitchen counter since the screen is viewed at a greater distance than when the device is traditionally held in the hand.
+I built a data-driven React front end for viewing the recipes.
+The UI is optimized for using on a mobile device placed on a kitchen counter since the screen is viewed at a **greater distance than when the device is traditionally held in the hand**.

-Since the application was originally intended simply for my own use, I did not worry about any of the technical issues inherent in React apps, such as performance or being bot-friendly.

-After building the inital React application and manually deploying it to an S3 bucket on Amazon Web Services (AWS), I decided to take the opportunity to leverage a more modern technology stack including:
+The inital React application was manually deployed to an S3 bucket on Amazon Web Services (AWS) for my own personal use.
+I decided to take the opportunity to leverage a more modern technology stack and software development best practices to build a **high-performing, crawler-friendly** site with an **automated CI/CD pipeline.**

+Another goal for the project was to address structural and performance issues in the core platform before scaling in order to **minimize potential future technical debt**.

+The project is built using these technologies:

-- <a href="https://nextjs.org/" target="_blank">Next.js</a> 🔗 with Static Site Generation
+- <a href="https://nextjs.org/" target="_blank">Next.js</a> with Static Site Generation

-- <a href="https://www.contentful.com/" target="_blank">Contentful</a> 🔗 as a Headless CMS
+- <a href="https://www.contentful.com/" target="_blank">Contentful</a> as a Headless CMS

-- <a href="https://www.typescriptlang.org/" target="_blank">Typescript</a> 🔗
+- <a href="https://www.typescriptlang.org/" target="_blank">Typescript</a>

-- <a href="https://jestjs.io/" target="_blank">Jest</a> 🔗 with <a href="https://testing-library.com/docs/react-testing-library/intro/" target="_blank">React Testing Library</a> 🔗 for unit tests
+- <a href="https://jestjs.io/" target="_blank">Jest</a> with <a href="https://testing-library.com/docs/react-testing-library/intro/" target="_blank">React Testing Library</a> for unit tests

-- <a href="https://graphql.org/" target="_blank">GraphQL</a> 🔗 with dynamic type generation using <a href="https://the-guild.dev/graphql/codegen"
+- <a href="https://graphql.org/" target="_blank">GraphQL</a> with dynamic type generation using <a href="https://the-guild.dev/graphql/codegen"
-  target="_blank">GraphQL Code Generator</a> 🔗
+  target="_blank">GraphQL Code Generator</a>

-- <a href="https://mui.com/" target="_blank">Material UI</a> 🔗 Material UI with custom theme
+- <a href="https://mui.com/" target="_blank">Material UI</a> Material UI with custom theme

-- Serverless deployment on a global content delivery network (CDN) using <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a> 🔗 and <a href="https://aws.amazon.com/cloudfront/" target="_blank">Cloudfront</a> 🔗 with <a href="https://aws.amazon.com/lambda/edge/" target="_blank">lambda@edge</a> 🔗 for middleware functions
+- Serverless deployment on a global content delivery network (CDN) using <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a> and <a href="https://aws.amazon.com/cloudfront/" target="_blank">Cloudfront</a> with <a href="https://aws.amazon.com/lambda/edge/" target="_blank">lambda@edge</a> for middleware functions

-- <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> 🔗 as a CI/CD pipeline for
+- <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> as a CI/CD pipeline for
-  - **quality control scans** when branches are pushed
+  - **code quality scans** when branches are pushed
   - **build and deploy automation** triggered through merged pull requests or webhooks called when content is published.

 ## Project Setup

-This is a Next.js project bootstrapped with <a href="https://github.com/vercel/next.js/tree/canary/packages/create-next-app" target="_blank">`create-next-app`</a> 🔗.
+This is a **Next.js** project bootstrapped with <a href="https://github.com/vercel/next.js/tree/canary/packages/create-next-app" target="_blank">`create-next-app`</a> .

 To run the application locally, clone the repository to your local environment and install the required dependencies: